Haikal02-alt/Nano-C/README.md

 On Nano OS type nanoc filename then it open nanoc

-(Nano C Is A GNU Nano Based Programming Language)
+(Nano C Is A GNU Nano Based C Also Called C In Nano Or Nano based C Programming Language)